bart747/mysite/content/blog/maintainable-ui.md

 I also don't pair fonts.
 I pick one that is flexible and predictable.
 Visual identity stuff is done mostly with colors, weights and placement.

 Look at UIs of Twitter, Google search results and GitHub profiles.
-How many font sizes and families do you see at a glance.
+How many font sizes and families do you see at a glance?

 ## Stay Small
 One of the biggest factors of maintainability is codebase size itself.
 More code, more problems.
 It's good to think about how particular element is useful.
-Does it pay for itself.
+Does it pay for itself?

 ## You Don't Know the Future
 Maybe something complex will need to be modified.